Causes, Signs, Solutions, Prevention

-Wash your feet regularly, and make sure they are thoroughly dry—particularly between your toes (pat dry instead of rubbing)1,2,4
+- Wash feet regularly, and make sure they are thoroughly dry—particularly between the toes (pat dry instead of rubbing)1,2,4

-Use a separate towel for your feet, and wash your towels and sheets regularly in hot water1
+- Use a separate towel for feet, and wash towels and sheets regularly in hot water1

-Wear breathable shoes and take your shoes off when you’re at home2,4
+- Wear breathable shoes and take shoes off when at home2,4

-Change your socks regularly1,3—breathable cotton socks are better than synthetic socks4
+- Change socks regularly1,3—breathable cotton socks are better than synthetic socks4

-Avoid wearing shoes that make your feet hot and sweaty,2 and use an antiperspirant to limit excessive sweating2,4
+- Avoid wearing shoes that make feet hot and sweaty,2 and use an antiperspirant to limit excessive sweating2,4

-Avoid wearing the same pair of shoes every day3 and disinfect your shoes regularly1
+- Avoid wearing the same pair of shoes every day3 and disinfect shoes regularly1

 Optimising your general foot health

-A simple maintenance routine can help to keep the skin on your feet healthy.5
+A simple maintenance routine can help to keep the skin on the feet healthy.5

-Daily care: Wash and dry and your feet thoroughly and apply moisturiser every day
+- Daily care: Wash and dry and feet thoroughly and apply moisturiser every day

-Footwear: Ensure that your shoes fit properly (both in width and length) and are appropriate for your activity
+- Footwear: Ensure that shoes fit properly (both in width and length) and are appropriate for the activity

-Movement and flexibility: Check that you can move your feet easily and without discomfort; some simple stretches may help
+- Movement and flexibility: Check that feet can move easily and without discomfort; some simple stretches may help

-Referral: Speak with your GP, pharmacist, or podiatrist if you have any concerns about your foot health
+- Referral: Speak with a GP or podiatrist if there are any concerns about foot health

 Scholl’s range of footcare options are available in major retailers and pharmacies in Australia, including Coles, Woolworths, Chemist Warehouse, and Priceline.